How are Cavernoma Treated?

 ‣ Medication for symptoms.

 ‣ Rehabilitation.
-Examples are Physiotherapy, Occupational therapy, Speech & Language therapy, and Cognitive therapy.
+Examples are Physiotherapy, Occupational therapy, Cognitive therapy, Speech and Language therapy.

 Disclaimer: Cavernoma Ireland does not endorse any form of management or treatment of cavernomas or any medication.